-You can create online content that works for you 24/7, attracting the right clients to your business.
+You can create online content that works for you 24/7, attracting the right clients to your small business.
 You make the effort to create the content once, and the content keeps working for you around the clock (long after you've closed the laptop lid and slipped into your bunny onesie).

 Here's how that works:

 #1 You can grow your business and make more money by building relationships with your prospects.